-- (1) Whenever the Circuit has reviewed its overall consideration of mission and ministries as required by Standing Order 56A1(3) it shall proceed in accordance with connexional requirements and guidance to review each particular appointment of a local lay-pastor to determine: - (i) whether there is a continuing need for such an appointment in its original or some revised form; and - (ii) if so whether it is appropriate to issue a revised licence for the current appointee to continue in such a role. - (2) An appointment may be terminated by procedures that are in accordance with connexional requirements and guidance at the end of the probationary period referred to in Standing Order 56A1(5), or after any review of the model of ministry in the circuit conducted under Standing Order 56A1(3), or, if judged necessary by the Circuit Meeting, at some other time.
-In all cases termination shall be on one or more of the following grounds: - (i) the post is judged to be redundant following the review of the Circuit's mission and its future use of ministries; - (ii) the appointee has reached the end of the relevant period of licence and it is not judged that there are exceptional circumstances requiring the issue of a further licence; - (iii) the appointee has not completed the probationary period successfully; - (iv) the appointee has not completed required training successfully;

-- (v) the appointee has not developed the necessary competencies or engaged in continuing development and training or supervision; - (vi) the appointee is judged through the appropriate procedures for that case as specified in connexional requirements and guidance to have engaged in conduct which warrants termination of the appointment.
+- (1) Whenever the Circuit has reviewed its overall consideration of mission and ministries as required by Standing Order 56A1(3) it shall proceed in accordance with connexional requirements and guidance to review each particular appointment of a Local Lay-Pastor to determine: - (i) whether there is a continuing need for such an appointment in its original or some revised form; and - (ii) if so whether there are exceptional circumstances requiring that a further licence be issued for the current appointee to continue in that appointment. - (2) An appointment may be terminated by procedures that are in accordance with connexional requirements and guidance at the end of the probationary period referred to in Standing Order 56A1(5), or after any review of the model of ministry in the circuit conducted under Standing Order 56A1(3), or, if judged necessary by the Circuit Meeting, at some other time.
+In all cases termination shall be on one or more of the following grounds: - the post is judged to be redundant following the review of the Circuit's mission and its future use of ministries; - (ii) the appointee has reached the end of the relevant period of licence and it is not judged that there are exceptional circumstances requiring the issue of a further licence; - (iii) the appointee has failed to complete the probationary period successfully; - (iv) the appointee has failed to complete required training successfully; - (v) the appointee has failed to develop the necessary competencies or to engage in continuing development and training or supervision; - (vi) the appointee is judged through the appropriate procedures for that case as specified in connexional requirements and guidance to have engaged in conduct which warrants termination of the appointment.